intellihr/ux-engineer-assess/README.md

 ### Assessment Criteria

-Your application will be assessed on the following criterias:
+Your application will be assessed on the following criteria:

 #### Main Criteria
 1. Ease of use.
 Does it take a lot of effort to use your application and interpret the results it produces?